opencode-nexus Svelte Themes

 2. Install the application following platform-specific instructions

-3. Launch OpenCode Nexus and follow the setup wizard
+3. Launch OpenCode Nexus and connect to your OpenCode server

 Development Setup